 Modern travel focuses as much on human connection and experiences as it does on the destinations themselves.
 As one of the last places where a traditional nomadic lifestyle remains the norm, Mongolia allows visitors to experience a way of life integrated with nature and ancient traditions.
+As a result of this unique connection to nature, during their time in Mongolia, visitors have a chance to stay with the local families, which creates a really special kind of travel experience, one that feels very authentic and intimate, as well as slow and enjoyable.

 Instead of observing a culture merely through the lens of an outsider, travellers can experience being an active participant in that culture's lifestyle, with its balance, hospitality and resilience.